Azores Part 2: Hiking + Swimming in the Azores

 Porto Formoso – There is a giant shore break here – The waves were ~8+ feet tall.
 We got mini cheap beers from the snack bar truck to sip on while Donald dodged the waves.
 There was also a quiet marina here with these colorful fish/surf shacks.

 Ribiera Quinte – A quaint village and a big beach with an intricate retaining wall.
-By the size of the parking lot, and the helipad next to it, this beach is POPPING in the summer.
-There is also a sweet beach bar right on the sand.
-Luckily the only people in this town were Donald, me and the snack bar guy slinging mini beers and ice cream.
+By the size of the parking lot, and the helipad next to it, it looks like this beach is a huge party in the summer..
+There is also a great beach bar right on the sand.
+Though, when we were there, the only people in this town were Donald, me, and the snack bar guy slinging mini beers and ice cream to us.

 Caloura – A beautiful beach with a mysterious cave tucked back behind some rocks.
 Fire ashes outside of the cave were still smoldering, but there was no one in sight.
 The beach was beautiful and the bathroom pods and showers look like they’re from the future.

 The Caloura Beach Resort also has a private path to pools among the lava flows.
 The colors in the pools were spectacular and they were teaming with life.
 You may not have access if you aren’t staying at the resort.
 The resort’s seaside pool and steam rooms are also well worth it.